What type of college is Wheaton College?

 Do you offer any summer programs?

-We offer Learning and Development at Wheaton's Northwoods Campus (HoneyRock in northern Wisconsin).
+We offer Learning and Development at HoneyRock - Outdoor Center for Leadership and Development of Wheaton College (in Wisconsin).
 In order to be able to participate in this class, students must commit to participation in the camp program for the entire summer since some requirements for the classes are met through work with campers.
 In addition, several graduate classes are offered each summer on Wheaton's main campus for M.A.T. students.

 Can I earn a master's degree and licensure at the same time?

 We offer an M.A.T. degree.
 Non Wheaton College students who have completed a major in a applicable secondary education area can apply to be admitted to the M.A.T. program.
 To complete this degree and license usually takes students approximately two years of full-time work.
 Our M.A.T. has some undergraduate education prerequisites and competency must be shown in Bible and Theology.
 In addition to the classes in Education leading to licensure, M.A.T. candidates complete an additional 12 semester hours in their major, additional advanced classes in Education, 6 semester hours in Bible and Theology, and an Action Research Paper.

 Does Wheaton College offer any alternative routes to licensure?